 8. Lake Mapourika Recreational Area

 Just 5 minutes outside of Franz Josef lies the largest lake on the West Coast.
 Lake Mapourika is a popular spot for fishing, bird watching, and kayaking.
-In fact, it’s a water lovers’ paradise and a guided kayak tour across the Lake is a very popular activity!
+It’s a water lovers’ paradise and a guided kayak tour across the Lake is a very popular activity!

 The abundant trout and salmon fishing here attracts many locals and tourists daily because the fish are huge.
 I mean, most trout caught in Lake Mapourika tend to be between 3 – 5 pounds, and the salmon are even bigger!
 The annual fishing competition (held in February) has proven very popular over the years too.
 If you love to fish then book this 3-hour fishing tour and see if you can catch a record breaker!